jrbapps/python_websitewatcher/README.md

 Motivation:

 Whenever we write exams in university the results will be posted online.
 We never know when exactly the results get posted which is why I was bored after checking it myself.
 With this tool I just get a notfication to my iPhone when the exam results have been uploaded.
 I know that you can use "javascript:alert(document.lastModified)" in the URL bar to get the last modified date of a website, but most of the time websites will just give you the current time which wouldn't work for my purposes.
+Some websites send the content-length in their header, but this isn't always the case.

 Planned features / What to expect in the future: